 John Hamburg was born and raised in New York City and began making short films while still in high school.
 After writing and directing the cult comedy Safe Men, which debuted at the Sundance Film Festival, he co-wrote the screenplays for Meet the Parents, Meet the Fockers, Little Fockers and Zoolander.
 He wrote and directed the Ben Stiller/Jennifer Aniston romantic comedy Along Came Polly and co-wrote, produced and directed I Love You, Man starring Paul Rudd and Jason Segel.
 Hamburg is currently producing The Destination Wedding for Paramount Pictures, and, in addition to developing various projects for film and television, he is preparing to direct Brother From Another Mother, a comedy which he wrote and will also produce.

-Kevin Hamedani began his filmmaking career with the feature Zmd: Zombies of Mass Destruction produced by Academy Award nominee John Sinno (Iraq in Fragments) the film went on to receive critical acclaim showing in film festivals worldwide “Zmd” was acquired by LionsGate and premiered theatrically in January,2010.
-Available on DVD and Bluray.
+Kevin Hamedani began his filmmaking career with the feature Zmd: Zombies of Mass Destruction produced by Academy Award nominee John Sinno (Iraq in Fragments).
+The film went on to receive critical acclaim showing in film festivals worldwide.
+Zmd was acquired by LionsGate and premiered theatrically in January,2010, and is available on DVD and Bluray.